 The Natural Stocks

-In wild caught fisheries, destructive gears such as bottom trawling and long lining often come with the consequences of bycatch.
-Bycatch includes discarded animals fishermen do not want, cannot sell, or are not allowed to keep; these are the species not being targeted by fishers but that still end up in their catch (NOAA).
+In wild caught fisheries, destructive gear such as bottom trawls and long lines often damage the seafloor and result in large quantities of bycatch.
+Bycatch includes discarded animals fishermen do not want, cannot sell, or are not allowed to keep; these are the species not being targeted by fishermen but that still end up in their catch (NOAA).
 “According to some estimates, global bycatch may account for 40 percent of the world’s catch, totaling 63 billion pounds per year” (Oceana, 2014).
 Not only is this devastating to the marine environment, but it is a waste of food as bycatch is typically thrown back to the sea, dead.

 A controversial topic in aquaculture is the use of antibiotics.
 It’s important to note that not every fish farm uses antibiotics.
 An alternative to antibiotics is being tried at a salmon farm in Norway, which keeps just one generation of fish in a single location at a time.
 The World Health Organization identifies this strategy as being ideal, but “If that’s not possible, farmers periodically empty holding areas for fish, disinfect them and leave them empty for a few months.
 Such methods help prevent cross-contamination between old and new generations” (WHO, 2015).
 Others have tried introducing smaller fish to eat pests off the larger fish as a non-antibiotic means of health treatment.